sabrinawilson8264/set/Report.md

 To investigate the probability of various events in the game, we will employ a stochastic simulation, also known as a Monte Carlo simulation.
 Stochastic simulation, or Monte Carlo simulation, is a mathematical technique that is used to estimate the probability distribution of the outcome of an uncertain event.
 From Heath (p.511),
 > "Stochastic simulation methods attempt to mimic or replicate the behaviour of a system by exploiting randomness to obtain a statistical sample of possible outcomes"

 Stochastic simulation uses repeated random sampling and the accuracy of the approximation improves as the number of sample increases.
-With this method, we will simulate many hundreds of thousands of games and use the outcomes to estimate probability distributions for different events.
+With this method, we will simulate many hundreds of thousands of games of SET and use the outcomes to estimate probability distributions for different events.

 ### Dimensionality of the game
 We can imagine the cards in SET as a set of points in 4 dimensional space.
 Each "attribute" on the cards (colour, filling, shape, number) corresponds to an axis in four dimensions and each value for that attribute corresponds to a value along that axis.